holmat98/Passwordgenerator/README.md

 ### Supported Android versions

-Application is available for device with at least Android 11 version.
+Application is available for devices with at least Android 11 version.

 ### Tech stack